moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 #### Exercise 1: Complete the Job Map

-After all interviews have been completed, reviewed, and labeled in Dovetail, it’s time to synthesize them into the final Job Map.
+After all interviews have been completed, it’s time to synthesize them into the final Job Map.

 1. **Identify Commonalities:**
     - Look for commonalities among all Job Maps.